 This should give you a lot of material to consider.
 Think about how you can write about the topic without redoing the existing articles.
 Maybe you can even use some of these results as source material, just like I’ve done with HubSpot’s guide above.

 Most likely you’ll start with blogging (being a writer and all).
-But content marketing takes on many forms.
-Video is very popular today, so if you have the equipment (like a smartphone) and the willingness, you could create YouTube content.
+But content marketing takes on any number of forms.
+Consider some of the following ways to create and offer content to your audience:

 Distributing Your Content

-How you get your content into your reader’s hands (or onto their screens more often) is the part of content marketing that content marketers will tell you is the hardest.
+How you get your content into your readers’ hands (or onto their screens more often) is the hardest part of content marketing.
 And potentially most crushing.
-You will see some discouraging numbers.
+You are going to see some discouraging numbers.
 Best to steel yourself for that now.

-No matter what kind of content you make, you’ll want to host it on your author website.
+No matter what kind of content you make, you’ll want to host it on your own website.
 That way everyone engaging with your content is only a click away from buying your book or joining your mailing list!

-You should also leverage free tools like Google Analytics and Search Console to help track how many people visit your site, which pages they visit, and about one million other things.
+You should also be leveraging free tools like Google Analytics and Search Console to help track how many people visit your site, which pages they visit, and about one million other things.
 You don’t have to go too deep into understanding the data immediately.
 Primarily you’ll look for trends.
-Did views and sessions peek last Monday?
+Did views and sessions peak last Monday?
 Why?

-That data will help inform which pieces of content are performing well (as in people are reading/viewing the content) and how people find that content.
+That data will help inform which pieces of content are performing well (as in, people are reading/viewing the content) and how people are finding that content.

 Regardless of the audience you’re targeting, I advocate for making your content search engine friendly.
 Fortunately, you can optimize for SEO without a huge effort.
 By employing content marketing principles, you can grow your author brand (meaning people will know who you are) and build up sales.
 The process is slow, but if you stick with it, you should enjoy more and more sales with each new title you release!
-Consistency and building on momentum are vital to content marketers.
-Unless you win the content lottery and your author brand really blows up, you must stick with a plan that builds value day by day, over a long period.